spaylor4/udacity-d3/l5-dimple/l5_notes.md

 #### Building Chart

 Chart is plotted with code line `myChart.addSeries(null, dimple.bar.plot);`.
 The first argument is an option for faceting/grouping, which this example does not do, hence the null.

+Need to call `myChart.draw();` after all chart elements are constructed to render the chart in the webpage.

+Dimple automatically includes a tooltip with the data values.